-Designer: To be appraised, made after a design by Philippe Barbier.
+Designer: To be appraised.
+Based on a design by Philippe Barbier.

-Other versions: Also made in a chromed version and with different lampshades.
+Other versions: This 1970s brass table lamp was also made in a chrome version.
+It was also sold with several different lampshades.
 Exists in some variations and in a larger size.
-Produced for several years, from the late 1970s until the early 1980s.
-The chromed version can be found here on Vintageinfo.
+Produced for several years; from the late 1970s until the early 1980s.
+The chrome version can be found here on Vintageinfo.

 Manufacturer: Massive, Kontich and Wommelgem, Belgium.